p2k3m/AutoDiary/README.md

 # AutoDiary

 AutoDiary is a serverless journaling platform that stores user entries in Amazon S3 and uses AWS Bedrock to generate weekly summaries.
-The project uses npm workspaces to manage the React web client and AWS CDK infrastructure.
+The project uses Yarn workspaces to manage the React web client and AWS CDK infrastructure.

 ## Architecture